-38. Plaintiff DNC, registered with the Federal Election Commission as DNC Services Corp./Dem.
+47. The DNC.
+Plaintiff DNC, registered with the Federal Election Commission as DNC Services Corp./Dem.
 Nat'l Committee, is a national committee as that term is defined by and used in 52 U.S.C. § 30101, dedicated to electing local, state, and national candidates-including presidential candidates-of the Democratic Party to public office.
 To accomplish its mission, the DNC, among other things, works closely with Democratic public officials and assists state parties and candidates by contributing money, making expenditures on their behalves, and providing active support through the development of programs benefiting Democratic candidates.
 The DNC also plans the Democratic Party's presidential nominating convention and promotes the Democratic Party's platform.
 The DNC regularly conducts its business via email housed on secured servers.
 It also regularly creates and maintains copyrighted materials on its servers as well as confidential, proprietary documents related to campaigns, fundraising, and campaign strategy that are the DNC's trade secrets.
 Additionally, the DNC's servers contain valuable, proprietary computer code written by DNC employees.

-- 39. Defendant Russia is a foreign state as defined under the laws of the United States. - 40.
-Defendant GRU is Russia's military intelligence agency.
-GRU Unit 26165, located at 20 Komsomolskiy Prospekt, in Moscow, Russia, was primarily responsible for the GRU's cyberattacks on the DNC.
-GRU Unit 74455, located at 22 Khirova Street, Khimki, Moscow, aided in the dissemination of stolen DNC information through fictitious online personas.
-The GRU created a fictitious online persona named "Guccifer 2.0," who publicly took responsibility for the hacks on the DNC.
-Guccifer 2.0 claimed to be a Romanian hacker with no relationship with Russia.
-Upon information and belief, the GRU created Guccifer 2.0 to hide its role in the cyberattack on the DNC.
-Guccifer 2.0 disseminated thousands of stolen documents and emails, through both a GRU-operated website and through a website operated by WikiLeaks. - 41.
-Defendant Aras Agalarov is an Azeri-born oligarch in Russia who is a close ally of Putin.
-Trump worked with Aras Agalarov, who served as a liaison between Trump and Putin, to bring the Miss Universe pageant to Moscow in 2013, for which Aras Agalarov paid Trump millions of dollars.
-Trump and Aras Agalarov also agreed on another deal to explore real estate opportunities in Russia together.
-Aras Agalarov reportedly has land reserved in Russia for a Trump-branded real estate development.
+- 48. Russia.
+Defendant Russia is a foreign state as defined under the laws of the United States.
+Russia's military intelligence agency-the General Staff of the Armed Forces of the Russian Federation ("GRU")-participated in many of the events described below.
+GRU Unit 26165, located at 20 Komsomolskiy Prospekt, in Moscow, Russia, was primarily responsible for the cyberattacks on the DNC in 2016.
+And GRU Unit 74455, located at 22 Khirova Street, Khimki, Moscow, helped disseminate of stolen DNC information through fictitious online personas.
+One of these fictitious online personas-"Guccifer 2.0"-publicly took responsibility for the hacks on the DNC, but falsely claimed to be a Romanian hacker with no relationship with Russia.
+Upon information and belief, Guccifer 2.0 claimed to be Romanian to hide Russia's role in cyberattacks on the DNC.
+Guccifer 2.0 disseminated thousands of stolen documents and emails, through both a GRU-operated website and through a website operated by WikiLeaks. - 49.
+At least ten GRU officers (collectively, the "GRU Operatives") participated in the theft and dissemination of DNC documents and data: